Building with Generative AI

 Fine-Tuning: Training the model further on your own data to specialize it for your domain or use case, resulting in more relevant and higher-quality outputs.

-Sampling: Using advanced sampling strategies to generate multiple diverse outputs, from which the best can be selected—useful for creative or open-ended tasks.
+Sampling: Generating multiple candidate outputs, then selecting the best one.
+This can be useful for creative or open-ended tasks.

 Real-World Applications